-Students should locate the cosine and sine keys, and use them to generate cosine and sine values for given angles.
-Tell students to go to a graphing programme or use a graphics calculator to generate a graph of specific values for cosine and sine in the domain 0 to 90°.
+- Students should locate the cosine and sine keys on their calculator, and use them to generate cosine and sine values for given angles.
+Provide students with a graphing programme or a graphics calculator to generate a graph of specific values for cosine and sine in the domain 0 to 90°.
 Look at the shape of the collection of points, then graph the functions.
 The examples below are for y = sin x.

-Do students recognise that on Slide Four the adjacent and opposite sides are equal since the right-angled triangle is isosceles?
+- Look for students to recognise that, on Slide Four, the adjacent and opposite sides are equal since the right-angled triangle is isosceles.

 How many measurements of a right-angled triangle are needed to draw the triangle?

-Students will need rulers, and protractors to draw the triangles if they can.
+- Provide students with rulers, and protractors to draw the triangles.
 Start with the students drawing a right angle which forms one of the interior angles for the triangle.
 Create a die with these measurements on the faces, 37°, 45°, 63°, 6cm, 8cm, 10cm.
 Tell the students that you will roll the die and their job is to draw the triangle with the measures that come up.
 If a triangle cannot be drawn with one measure. then the die is rolled again and again until the triangle can be drawn or is it is impossible to draw.

 For example, 37° might be thrown first.
 Students might draw this: